FactomProject/factomd/Utilities/DatabaseGenerator/README.md

 ### Complex Blockchains

-This tool currently only creates simple blockchains at this time.
+This tool currently only creates simple blockchains.